First Daughter (2004 film): Critical response

-The film received primarily negative reviews.
+The film received generally negative reviews.
+Metacritic, which uses a weighted average, assigned the a score of 31 out of 100, based on 24 critics, indicating "generally unfavorable" reviews.
+Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

 Reviewer Mike McGranaghan pointed out that the film was very similar to that of the concurrently-made film Chasing Liberty, which coincidentally had the working title First Daughter, and which also involved a plot where the President's daughter tried to experience life away from the White House.

 Manohla Dargis of The New York Times gave the film a negative review and wrote it "Plays more like a nightmare than a dream, and an exceedingly unnerving one at that.
 Sam isn't just a prisoner of her parents' ambitions; like nearly everyone else in this film, she's a zombie, sleepwalking through life while Rome burns."
 Michael O'Sullivan of The Washington Post called the film, "One hackneyed, inauthentic, predictable scene after another."

 Writing for the Newhouse News Service, Stephen Whitty described the film as being "crammed full of threadbare fairy-tale imagery" and that "the plot has as much energy as the old Gephardt campaign".